-After roasting the turkey drumsticks last week, it was the breast’s turn in the oven.
-I still had a nice frozen turkey breast belonging to the last turkey I bought from a farm in our village, a nice and large turkey breast with its skin still on.
-Normally, supermarket turkey breasts have all their skin removed and although generally I cannot say that’s such a bad thing (the calories…), I still have to admit that I do love to munch on that super crispy, salty and delicious skin from time to time.
+I still had a frozen turkey breast belonging to the last turkey I bought from a farm in our village, a nice and large turkey breast with its skin still on.

 General rules on roasting turkey breast:

 Turkey breast sizes can differ very much from bird to bird.
-I usually roast only a half-breast, it is more than enough for our family.
+I usually roast only half a breast, it is more than enough for our family.
 It normally weighs between 1,2 and 1,7 kg/ 2.6 – 3.7 lbs.

 Take the meat out the fridge about one hour before you start cooking and allow it to come to room temperature.